ADD-SP/ngx_waf/rust/README.md

 ## Building

-The nginx `config` script drives cargo; `make build` at the repository root is the supported entry point.
+The nginx `config` script drives cargo; `make build` at the repository root is the supported entry point.  `rust-toolchain.toml` in the repository root pins the stable toolchain (with rustfmt and clippy) for every cargo invocation of the repository.
 The crate builds offline as long as the cargo registry cache already contains `regex`, `serde_json` and `getrandom`.  nginx links the crate against libmodsecurity, whose C API the `waf_modsecurity` inspection calls: the development files (headers and the shared library) have to